 Devy, who documented 780 Indian languages while conducting the People’s Linguistic Survey of India in 2010, also, shockingly, found that 600 of these languages were dying.
 He added close to 250 languages in India had already died over the past 60 years.

 When a language dies, as Devy notes, “a unique way of looking at the world disappears”.
-On the occasion of International Mother Language Day, the critic spoke to Indianexpress.com about the dying and the dead languages of India.
+In an exclusive interview with Indianexpress.com, the critic spoke about the dying and the dead languages of India.
 In the interview, he also dwells on how some languages gain popularity while others remain marginalised, and the impact of colonisation on the language system of India.

 What are some of the dying and dead languages of India?